Elephant ear vine

 © Queensland Government

 Native to Burma and India, elephant ear vine is a perennial woody vine that can smother trees.
-It has been recorded as a weed in Hawaii, and is reported to have naturalised in a number of countries.
+It has been recorded as an invasive plant in Hawaii and is reported to have naturalised in a number of countries.
 Elephant ear vine is commonly used as an ornamental garden plant.
 There is a risk that it may invade rainforests and open eucalypt woodland in Queensland.

 - Elephant creeper, baby woodrose, elephant climber, elephant creeper